Skip to main content

 const { mcpClient } = useMcpContext();

-const { getAppMetadata, McpAppRenderer } = useMcpApps(mcpClient);
+const { McpAppRenderer } = useMcpApps(mcpClient);

 useRenderToolCall({